input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-5.md

     pool registration certificate.
     You can include the pledge delegation certificate in the same transaction.

+    __Note:__ the certificates order matters : you must add the pool registration certificate first then the pledge delegation certificate.

-    In addition to the usual transaction fees, you will also have to pay the pool deposit (specified in the genesis file) in that transaction.
+In addition to the usual transaction fees, you will also have to pay the
+    pool deposit (specified in the genesis file) in that transaction.

     Note that this transaction will have to be signed by the payment key,